will-lumley/DocuBot/README.md

 - Do not reference images directly, but rather through the swift-gen

 ## Some More Nerdy Details
+- DocuBot is 100% native with 100% of the source code in Swift 6.
-- SwiftUI is used for the UI layer
+- SwiftUI is used for the UI layer.
-- SwiftTesting is used for the unit tests
+- SwiftTesting is used for the unit tests.
 - Swift 6's strict concurrency is used, but admittedly I don't have a 100% grasp on it yet, so I feel like my current implementation of adapting to strict concurrency could be improved.

 ## Acknowledgments